-5.14 Working with other agencies
+Working with other agencies

-Depending upon individual needs, we will access specialist support from other agencies, including SALT (speech and language therapy), Educational Psychologists, CAMHS (child and adolescent mental health service), the Physical and Medical Needs Service, Vision and Hearing support services and the Behaviour Support Service.
-We also provide information to parents and carers about the different voluntary organizations they can access e.g. SENDIASS (the SEND Information, Advice and Support Service), the Rose Road Association, or Home Start (for families with difficulties arising from depression, bereavement or illness).
+Depending upon individual needs, we will access specialist support from other agencies, including SALT (speech and language therapy), Educational Psychologists, CAMHS (child and adolescent mental health service), the Physical and Medical Needs Service, Vision and Hearing support services and the Speech and Language Therapy team.
+We also provide information to parents and carers about the different voluntary organizations they can access e.g. SENDIASS (the SEND Information, Advice and Support Service), Early Help or Mosaic.

-5.15 Complaints about SEND provision
+Complaints about SEND provision

 It is hoped that all situations of concern can be resolved quickly through discussion and early action.
-However, if a parent / carer feels that their concern or complaint regarding the care or welfare of their child has not been dealt with satisfactorily, an appointment can be made by them to speak and explain the issues to the SENCO.
+However, if a parent / carer feels that their concern or complaint regarding the care or welfare of their child has not been dealt with satisfactorily, an appointment can be made by them to speak and explain the issues to the SENDCO.
 Our school complaints policy can be found on our website.